Skip to content

 Expertise and Experience

 An area we have particular expertise in is mental health and wellbeing.
-We are currently working with charities CoppaFeel! and Teenage Cancer Trust.
 We worked with the DfE to look at learners aged 16-19 and the effect of Coronavirus on their wellbeing.
 The report can be found here.

 We carried out extensive research with 7–21-year-olds ‘The Real Britain: Youth’ on behalf of OMD and News International looking at every aspect of young people’s lives, including SEND, those with English as a second language, and young people from deprived areas of the UK.
 Other recent work includes research across the UK on behalf of UK communications regulator Ofcom, looking at children’s behaviour online.